 Can You Run Pro Email Marketing for Free in 2026?

 Can you really run a professional email marketing operation for free in 2026, or is MailerLite’s free plan just a teaser?
 In this MailerLite review, the free plan worth it for many starters?
-MailerLite stands out with its generous 500-subscriber limit and 12,000 emails per month.
-Competitors like Mailchimp have tightened their free tiers sharply.[1][2][3]
+MailerLite stands out with its generous 500-subscriber limit and 12,000 emails per month — though it’s worth noting that as of September 2025, MailerLite actually halved its free subscriber cap from 1,000 down to 500.
+Competitors like Mailchimp have tightened their free tiers even more sharply, now capping at just 250 subscribers and 500 emails per month after removing automation entirely in June 2025.

 This suits solopreneurs or small creators testing the waters.
 You’ll get core tools without upfront costs.
-Here’s who it’s for: beginners with under 500 subs who want real marketing power.
+Here’s who it’s for: beginners with under 500 subs who want real marketing power before spending a dime.

 What Powers MailerLite’s Free Plan?

-You get up to 500 active subscribers and 12,000 emails monthly—no daily caps to cramp your style.[2][3][1]
+You get up to 500 active subscribers and 12,000 emails monthly — no daily caps to cramp your style.
+That math works out to roughly 24 full-list sends per month, which is more than enough for a weekly newsletter with room for re-engagement campaigns.

 Where Does the Free Plan Fall Short?